IffNaz/SoftwareMaintenance/README.md

 #### In Map Viewer Application:
-Keys: UP, LEFT, DOWN, RIGHT arrow keys or W,A,S,D to move the cursor.
+Keys: UP, LEFT, DOWN, RIGHT arrow keys or W, A, S, D to move the cursor.
 Clicking the "Set Boat" and "Set Axe" buttons allows you to set the positions of the boat and axe.

 **Features:**